phw/peek/README.md

 missing the [GStreamer ugly](https://gstreamer.freedesktop.org/modules/gst-plugins-ugly.html) plugins, which provide MP4 encoding.
 Please refer to the documentation of your distribution on how to install these.
+Do note that you have to logout and login for Peek to recognize the new installed libraries if you are running the Wayland display server.

 See also issue [#287](https://github.com/phw/peek/issues/287) for related discussion.